oracle-livelabs/weblogic/weblogic-to-oci/on-prems-env-docker/on-prems-env-docker.md

 This repository makes use of Oracle docker images which are licensed and need to be pulled from Oracle Container Registry after acknowledging the terms of the license.

-1. Sign in to Oracle Container Registry and go to the Weblogic image area at: <a href="https://container-registry.oracle.com/ords/f?p=113:4:3049583459579:::RP,4:P4_REPOSITORY,AI_REPOSITORY,P4_REPOSITORY_NAME,AI_REPOSITORY_NAME:5,5,Oracle%20WebLogic%20Server,Oracle%20WebLogic%20Server&cs=37H14rtfqCv6lOK_QEU3DmGS1VoHr_wzhRiuXmoG_yhKeAvpZNY-7gug4LGp6Its9OovPep5ihHXq_kE7PXMEaQ" target="_blank">https://container-registry.oracle.com/ords/f?p=113:4:3049583459579:::RP,4:P4_REPOSITORY,AI_REPOSITORY,P4_REPOSITORY_NAME,AI_REPOSITORY_NAME:5,5,Oracle%20WebLogic%20Server,Oracle%20WebLogic%20Server&cs=37H14rtfqCv6lOK_QEU3DmGS1VoHr_wzhRiuXmoG_yhKeAvpZNY-7gug4LGp6Its9OovPep5ihHXq_kE7PXMEaQ</a>.
+1. Sign in to Oracle Container Registry and go to the Weblogic image area at: [https://container-registry.oracle.com](https://container-registry.oracle.com)</a>.

     - Select a Language.
     - Scroll down to Accept the terms of license.

-2. Go to the **Oracle Database** page and accept the license terms at: <a href="https://container-registry.oracle.com/ords/f?p=113:4:20271533562375:::4:P4_REPOSITORY,AI_REPOSITORY,AI_REPOSITORY_NAME,P4_REPOSITORY_NAME,P4_EULA_ID,P4_BUSINESS_AREA_ID:9,9,Oracle%20Database%20Enterprise%20Edition,Oracle%20Database%20Enterprise%20Edition,1,0&cs=3_KZ3oTCFKHrh66x_DXKb_ikJMFYU1YEz3sQz7EJEoGbykIsa_7HLwiqBhEf4lyiNmUJOu0whMIjSnmndIktSyQ" target="_blank">https://container-registry.oracle.com/ords/f?p=113:4:20271533562375:::4:P4_REPOSITORY,AI_REPOSITORY,AI_REPOSITORY_NAME,P4_REPOSITORY_NAME,P4_EULA_ID,P4_BUSINESS_AREA_ID:9,9,Oracle%20Database%20Enterprise%20Edition,Oracle%20Database%20Enterprise%20Edition,1,0&cs=3_KZ3oTCFKHrh66x_DXKb_ikJMFYU1YEz3sQz7EJEoGbykIsa_7HLwiqBhEf4lyiNmUJOu0whMIjSnmndIktSyQ</a>.
+2. Search for the **Oracle Database** page, select **Enterprise** and accept the license terms.

     - Select a Language.
     - Scroll down to Accept the terms of license.

-3. Go to the **Instant Client** page and accept the license terms for the SQL Plus client at: <a href="https://container-registry.oracle.com/ords/f?p=113:4:20271533562375:::4:P4_REPOSITORY,AI_REPOSITORY,AI_REPOSITORY_NAME,P4_REPOSITORY_NAME,P4_EULA_ID,P4_BUSINESS_AREA_ID:61,61,Oracle%20Instant%20Client,Oracle%20Instant%20Client,1,0&cs=3Dz-h2rq9wkzW3J4h6NBoCdF2dGS4ov8c2DCi6Hzso8W1TReGBYc96qjTuOCmGPmiv6jvCAFJd51-KlMueho4zQ" target="_blank">https://container-registry.oracle.com/ords/f?p=113:4:20271533562375:::4:P4_REPOSITORY,AI_REPOSITORY,AI_REPOSITORY_NAME,P4_REPOSITORY_NAME,P4_EULA_ID,P4_BUSINESS_AREA_ID:61,61,Oracle%20Instant%20Client,Oracle%20Instant%20Client,1,0&cs=3Dz-h2rq9wkzW3J4h6NBoCdF2dGS4ov8c2DCi6Hzso8W1TReGBYc96qjTuOCmGPmiv6jvCAFJd51-KlMueho4zQ</a>.
+3. Search for the **Instant Client** page and accept the license terms for the SQL Plus client.

     - Select a Language.
     - Scroll down to Accept the terms of license.